-Next Wave invites all current Black and Latinx undergraduates (Scholars) to join us for Breaking Boundaries, our inaugural Next Wave Conference!
-Our goal is to help build the next generation of business leaders.
-Our goal is to help Scholars find and embrace their unique voices as they begin their career journey.
-Breaking Boundaries will help scholars identify their passions and build the tools and skills necessary to fuel their career goals!
+NWB invites all current Black and Latinx undergraduates (Scholars) to join us for Power of You, our 2nd NWB Conference!
+Our goal is to help build the next generation of business leaders by guiding students to find and embrace their unique voices as they begin their career journey.
+“Power of You” will help scholars build confidence and encourage them to own their voice through personal enrichment sessions, career preparation insight from experts and connections with recruiters for internships and full time opportunities.

 During the conference, Scholars will:

-Learn more about a variety of career paths and opportunities in Marketing, Operations, Finance, Consulting, and Venture Capital
+Learn about a variety of career paths and opportunities in Marketing, Operations, Finance, Consulting, and Tech

 Interview with partner companies for internship and full-time positions